-- SYSTEM If any smoke detector on any zone enters an alarm condition whilst a detector is already in 'alarm confirmation', the panel will override the delay and trigger a full alarm. - 2.
-ZONAL If any smoke detector on the same zone as a detector already in 'alarm confirmation' activates, the panel will override the delay and trigger a full alarm.
-If the next detector that triggers is on a different zone, then operation will be as per the zone type for that zone.
-More than one confirmation can be running at a time in this mode
+- SYSTEM If any smoke detector on any other zone enters an alarm condition whilst a detector is already in 'alarm confirmation', the panel will override the delay and trigger a full alarm. - 2.
+ZONAL If any smoke detector on any other zone enters an alarm condition whilst a detector is already in 'alarm confirmation', then operation will be as per the zone type for that zone.
+If the other zone is set as an alarm confirmation dwell zone then this will not trigger a full alarm, more than one confirmation can be running at a time in this mode.